Itinerary

 Thomas Jefferson’s Poplar Forest

-Just a short ten-minute drive to the west of Lynchburg, Poplar Forest is Thomas Jefferson’s secluded retreat, now a National Historic Landmark.
-A mature and innovative architectural masterpiece, Jefferson designed […]
+Just a 10-minute drive west of Lynchburg, Poplar Forest is Thomas Jefferson’s secluded retreat and a National Historic Landmark.
+Jefferson designed the distinctive octagonal house during his presidency and later […]

 View more about Thomas Jefferson’s Poplar Forest